Jime567/Studin/README.md

 - **Endpoints for data:** endpoints are used for all interactions with DB
 - **Stores data in MongoDB:** Events are stored and retrieved from Mongo

+## Login deliverable

+Users can create accounts, sign in and out, and change their passwords

+- **User registration** - Creates a new account in the database.
+- **existing user** - Verifies the user's name and password from data stored in the database
+- **Use MongoDB to store credentials** - Yes
+- **Restricts functionality** - Can't use profile menu